 5.4 Future of innovative breeding in rice

-In addition to the various conventional breeding methods describe above, it can be expected that genome editing will become an important tool for applied plant breeding in the future.
+In addition to the various conventional breeding methods described above, it can be expected that genome editing will become an important tool for applied plant breeding in the future.
 CRISPR-Cas9 has emerged as the classic novel technique for genome editing for rice improvement.
 It has gained more patronage compared to other genome-editing tools such as zinc finger nucleases and transcriptional activator like effector nucleases (TALENs) because of its higher efficiency in simultaneous editing of multiple target genes (Liu et al., 2017).
 Genome editing studies to develop rice adapted to DSR/AWD conditions are limited.
 Attempts have been made to improve plant growth and stress response using edited ABA receptor genes (pyrabactin resistance 1-like; (PYL1, 4 and 6)) (Miao et al., 2018).
 As genome editing tools will continue to improve and new approaches are being suggested, f.e. through vector-based RNA delivery causing trait modification in agronomic practice without heritable genome editing (Torti et al. 2021), we expect novel solutions to emerge that may allow the pursuit of breeding targets for which currently no satisfactory solution exists, such as targeting a reduction in methane emissions, or increasing photosynthetic efficiency.

+In terms of direct seeded rice, traits that are controlled by major genes can make the first set of targets for genome editing.
+These may include crop establishment related traits such as anaerobic germination and early and uniform emergence.
+Further, known targets to enhance tolerance to predominant biotic stresses such as blast, nematodes and brown spots can be edited to make rapid progress.
+The technology can also be used to create variation for rare traits such as herbicide resistance.
+Mutations are being used to create variation at present but a more targeted approach using genome editing can be used to develop lines with differential response to key herbicides.
+Further, trait development studies can benefit from genome editing in validation of key target genes identified through expression studies.

 6. Conclusions and outlook

 The adoption of AWD and DSR management practices has gained momentum over the past decade and adapting high-yielding rice varieties to these water saving practices is a rather recent breeding objective, especially in Asia.
 However, breeding programs for drought tolerance in upland and rainfed lowland rice has been in place for decades and evaluating elite breeding lines from these programs for performance under AWD and DSR may provide initial improvements.
 Longer term solutions will require the development of a focused variety development pipeline for AWD and DSR systems.
 This process has been initiated at international and national levels.
 For some of the most important traits, drought tolerance, anaerobic germination and early vigor, QTL have been identified and elite lines carrying these QTL are being assembled into core panels.
-Current trait gaps within this core panel are nematode resistance and lodging resistance due to better root anchorage and pre-breeding efforts to move such traits into some elite background need to be intensified.
+Further characterization of the core panels will allow the development of better understanding of phenotypic and genetic variance of the traits in breeding populations.
+Pre-breeding efforts need to be initiated for traits that have extremely low or no variance in the elite breeding populations.
+Missing traits with reasonable variance in the elite breeding population can be handled through population improvement approaches using genomic predictions.